Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 # Notes

-Sections are listed as they appear in the save file strucutre, so first comes global gamestate data, then province data etc.
+Sections are listed as they appear in the save file strucutre, so first comes global gamestate data, then province data etc. Not all values are listed in the order they appear in the save file, this will be change if it turns out that they must be in order to generate a save file.

 ## Syntax